openlookeng/hetu-core/hetu-docs/en/connector/sqlserver.md

 SQL Server Connector
 ====================

 The SQL Server connector allows querying and creating tables in an external SQL Server database.
-This can be used to join data between different systems like SQL Server and Hive, or between two different SQL Server instances.
+This can be used to join data between different systems such as SQL Server and Hive, or between two different SQL Server instances.

 Configuration
 -------------